KaneKopetski/ATMSimulator/readme.md

 - While the application is running, it should maintain the state of the various accounts and users.
 I.e., if a user logs out and another logs in, it should be able to fetch whatever the user's information was including their accounts balances
 - Invalid user input should not cause the application to unexpectedly fail.
 I.e., include error handling
 - The ATM should not shut down once a user has performed a transaction.
 It should stay running until terminated by the developer.
+- 70% of lines should be covered by tests